tensorflow/tfjs-models/handpose/README.md

 * **input** - The image to classify.
 Can be a tensor, DOM element image, video, or canvas.

-* **flipHorizontal** - Whether to flip/mirror the facial keypoints horizontally.
+* **flipHorizontal** - Whether to flip/mirror the hand keypoints horizontally.
 Should be true for videos that are flipped by default (e.g. webcams).